Last month I saw Gang of Four for the third time.

 What follows is the recollection and reflection of a remarkable musical work, and my work experience around it.

-The prison strike of late summer 2018 was in part a commemoration of the killing of prison organizer and author George Jackson on August 21, 1971 and the uprising his death sparked (in part) at Attica nineteen days later on September 9.
+The prison strike of late summer 2018 was in part a commemoration of the killing of prison organizer and author George Jackson on August 21, 1971 as well as the uprising his death sparked (in part) at Attica nineteen days later on September 9.
 Having just turned 16 at the time, although I was involved in antiwar activity in Boulder, Jackson and Attica were two coastlines away and easy enough for me to ignore.
 Two years later I was reacquainted with those struggles—through music.
 Continue reading “Attica: Coming Together”

 1952 was a watershed year for the Mattachine.
 The organization had begun its engagement with the larger community by standing in solidarity with Mexican Americans who, like homosexuals, were targets of the Los Angeles Police Department.
 With the arrest of its cofounder Dale Jennings in March of that year, the Mattachine had a test case of its own to rally ’round, but in that effort the group turned inward rather than outward.
 I examine this dynamic in the first of three articles, “Harry Hay Meets His Match.”
 I also look toward the remarkable woman Hay met along the way.